 Although the instructions will notify you which section you will be completing next, they don’t tell you which order the tasks will be in, nor are the tasks labeled when they are presented.
 This can be quite disorienting and it certainly confused me the first time I wrote the test!
 Here is what you can do: if you have the PTE book, make sure you look at the order of the tasks for each section and get comfortable with it.

 If you don’t have the Pearson book, you can look at the order of the tasks on our blog, which matches the real exam format as well.
 Here is an example.
-Knowing what is coming next and what it looks like will make a huge difference on test day!
+Knowing what is coming next and what it looks like will make a huge difference in helping you achieve the PTE test result you need.

 Did you find these tips helpful?
 Let us know in the comments below!